1 What Is Literature and Why Do We Study It?

 Responding to the concern that the study of literature at the university level was often more concerned with the history and life of the author than with the text itself, Ransom responded, “the students of the future must be permitted to study literature, and not merely about literature.
 But I think this is what the good students have always wanted to do.
 The wonder is that they have allowed themselves so long to be denied.”

-We’ll learn more about New Criticism in Section Three.
+We’ll learn more about New Criticism in Section Two.
 For now, let’s return to the two questions I posed earlier.

 What is literature?